as04-git/esc190_proj2_gifmaker/README.md

 5. Use the png2bin.py to convert your images into the `.bin` format understood by the code. [*2]

+6. Paste in your `seamcarving.c` file into the same directory.
+Obviously not given here to avoid academic dishonesty issues.

-6. Use the run command, syntax for Windows and Linux / MacOS given respectively below.
+7. Use the run command, syntax for Windows and Linux / MacOS given respectively below.
 Syntax: `./run path/to/file.bin filename.mp4` or `bash run.sh path/to/file.bin filename.mp4` [*3]

 UPDATE:
 1. It also now supports direct passing of the filepath and output name.